This knitting needle guide is for beginners. You’ll choose cool knitting needles like a pro :).

 The Best Beginner Needle Sizes

-It can be a bother to go to knitting stores to buy more needles whenever you start a new project.
 (Except it’s an excellent opportunity to buy more yarn!).
 Don’t worry; there is a solution!
 Interchangeable needles.

 Is It Easier To Knit With Big Or Small Needles?

-It’s best not to use small needles because they are much harder to knit with.
+Project knits up much faster.
+Don’t use small needles because they are much harder to knit with.

 What’s The Best Needle Size For Beginners?